The best kind of day trip

 The Swedes really know how to make functional, stylish furniture and cool interior design – and Malmö is one of the best places to find some of those unique pieces that aren’t found in IKEA’s all around the world.

 AB Småland is a must-visit.
-Not only is it a nice café ideal for fika (the very-Swedish concept of a coffee and cake break), it’s also one of the best shops in town for all things interior, vintage furniture, sustainable clothes, children’s toys, plants, recycled items and more.
+Not only is it a nice café ideal for fika (the very Swedish concept of a coffee and cake break), it’s also one of the best shops in town for all things interior, vintage furniture, sustainable clothes, children’s toys, plants, recycled items and more.

-The store itself is beautifully decorated and the (huge!) space is lovely to browse whether or not you end up buying something.
+The store itself is beautifully decorated and the (huge!) space is lovely to browse, whether or not you end up buying something.

 Granit is the best place to go to get organised – in the kitchen, office, closet and elsewhere.
-Their very-Swedish solutions are always simple, stylish and affordable.
+Their solutions are always simple, stylish and affordable.

 For additional shops selling trendy interior design, check out Indiska, Boligheter, Bolia and Designtorget.